Privacy Policy

 2. How do we process your information?

-• Analytics in the sense of product and security analytics (how features are used), not cross-site advertising profiles;
+• Product and security analytics — not cross-site advertising profiles

 Artificial intelligence features

-If you are in the EEA, UK, or similar jurisdictions, we rely on appropriate legal bases such as: contract (to provide the Services), legitimate interests (for example security, product improvement, and internal analytics that are not overridden by your rights), consent where required (for example certain cookies or marketing), and legal obligation.
+If you are in the EEA, UK, or similar jurisdictions, we rely on legal bases such as: contract (to provide the Services), legitimate interests (security, product improvement, and internal analytics not overridden by your rights), consent where required, and legal obligation.
 You may withdraw consent where processing is consent-based, without affecting prior lawful processing.

 4. When and with whom do we share personal information?

-• Cloud infrastructure and storage — AWS (for example compute, object storage such as S3, databases, networking, logging, IoT, serverless functions);
+• Cloud infrastructure and storage — AWS (compute, object storage such as S3, databases, networking, logging, IoT, serverless functions)

-• Subscription and usage metering — Lago (or successor billing platform) for plans, usage events, and customer records;
+• Subscription and usage metering — Lago (or successor)

-• Email delivery — for example AWS SES or other SMTP/ESP providers we configure;
+• Email delivery — AWS SES or other SMTP/ESP providers

-• Academic reference search — CrossRef (crossref.org), PubMed/NCBI (ncbi.nlm.nih.gov), and Semantic Scholar (semanticscholar.org), which receive only search queries you enter when looking up references — no account or personal data is sent;
+• Academic reference search — CrossRef, PubMed/NCBI, Semantic Scholar (receive only your search queries — no account or personal data)

 We contractually require service providers to protect personal information and use it only for the services they perform for us.